transmeta01/registration/README.md

 docker exec -it db_container_id /bin/sh
 ```

-- Once in the (mysql) container, password is 'root'
+- Once in the (mysql) container, for credentials see: .env file
+- adjust to your liking for env to env
 ```bash
 mysql -u root -p
 ```